dashingsoft/pyarmor/docs/reference/man.rst

             DATA may be ``@FILENAME`` or string

 Store any private data to runtime key, then check it in the obfuscated scripts by yourself.
-It's mainly used with the hook script to extend runtime key verification method.
+It's mainly used with the :term:`hook script` to extend runtime key verification method.

 If DATA has a leading ``@``, then the rest is a filename.
 Pyarmor reads the binary data from file, and store into runtime key.